-That is the voltage for each panel that one would use when determining the voltage of a string.
+That is the voltage for each panel that one would use when determining the voltage of a string of solar panels.
 In this case, I hope to have strings of 4 panels, so 4 x 46.27 = 185.08 Volts.
 So if I want a charge controller that can handle strings of 4 solar panels, then it will have to have a voltage capacity of at least 185.08 volts.

-In conclusion, including a voltage coefficient calculation is a necessary part of the process of sizing solar panels to a charge controller.
+In conclusion, including a voltage coefficient calculation is a necessary part of the process of sizing solar panels to MPPT charge controllers and even a PWM controller.
 The change in voltage is greater with colder weather, but whatever the climate, it’s better to make the calculation in the design stage of a project than to experience a surprise once you’ve got the system up and running.